Homebrew Cider Recipe: Fermenting Hard Alcoholic Cider

 Looking for video instructions?
 We’ve compiled a video playlist of our favourite YouTuber’s homebrew cider tutorials.
 Click here to jump to the playlist or continue scrolling for the cider recipe and instructions.

 Prefer a Dry Cider?
-If your goal is to make a very dry fully-fermented cider, you’ll want to let your cider ferment for a full 4-6 months.
-This means 1-2 months in your primary fermentation, another 1-2 months in the secondary fermentation with a final month (or more) conditioning after being bottled.
+If your goal is to make a very dry fully-fermented cider, you’ll want to use a high-alcohol yeast (like Lalvin EC-1118 champagne yeast), add extra sugar, and then let your cider ferment for a full 4-6 months.
+This means 1-2 months in your primary fermentation and another 2-3 months in the secondary fermentation with a final month (or more) conditioning after being bottled.

 —As noted in Wild Ferment by Sandor Katz under the advice of Ben Watson, Author of Cider, Hard and Sweet.